DinisRodrigues1/Memorandum/README.md

 ## What is Memorandum?

-Memorandum is the final graduate project of _Novas Tecnologias da Comunicação_ course of _Universidade de Aveiro_.
+Memorandum is the final graduate project of _Novas Tecnologias da Comunicação_ degree of _Universidade de Aveiro_.

 The goal of the project is the creation of a platform that allows the sharing of stories and videos to potentiate intergenerational comunications between the elderly and young adults.